Frequently asked questions

 What are your water tanks made of?

-Bushman tanks are made of polyethylene.
+Bushman tanks and most other tanks are made of polyethylene.

 How long do the water tanks last?